 The Future of 3d-printed Kitchen Toys

 I hope to add to this list of 3d-printed kitchen toys as I design more.
-I’m also planning to make more things for my kids in a more traditional fashion.
-That will probably yield a video.
+I also made a couple more additions to the toy kitchen, and released them in a video which you can find here!

 Thanks for stopping by.
 Make sure you do not miss the other inspirations to be found on this site.
 Or the weirdness.
 Subscribe to my newsletter below if you find something you enjoyed.
 And until next time, Be Inspired!